 You can create your own romantic atmosphere and try new dishes in the comfort of your own home, sans $100,000 restaurant bill.
 Cooking dinner for your SO or even making dinner together (because the ladies shouldn’t be expected to do this and not the man, am I right) can create a romantic atmosphere for you to bond.
 And who knows?
 The cute moments where he may have flour on his face from kneading pasta dough may make you fall in love with him all over again.
 I’d gladly choose that over paying $80+ on a dinner for two at a restaurant.

 Especially true for married couples or domestic partnerships, long-term relationships eventually exit the honeymoon phase and settle into a new level of comfort with one another.
-We swap curve-hugging jeans for pajamas, curled locks with a sloppy bun, and witty jokes with complaints.
+We swap curve-hugging jeans for pajamas, curled locks with a sloppy bun, and flirtatious banter with complaints.
 And that usually means that sexual intimacy might not be present anymore either.

 Whether it’s because you’re stressed about money, uncomfortable with your current weight, busy raising kids, or prioritizing work, it’s important for both partners to 1) feel accepted and desired by their partner and 2) show their partner that they are accepted and desired.
 Unfortunately, when life gets in the way, we tend to forget both principles, thus flushing down our partner’s and our own emotional needs down the drain.
 The result?
 A relationship devoid of intimacy.

 This post from Psych Central summarizes the sexual needs of men in this case: